DIKU-EDU/kudos/docs/source-code-overview.rst

 ``kudos``
 ---------

-The kernel source code in the `kudos` subdirectory consists of modules stored in sub-subdirectories.
-A module may contain further subdirectories for architecture-specific implementations, such as ``mips32`` and ``x86-64``.
-The kernel contains the following modules:
+The kernel source code is split into modules stored in subdirectories.
+A module typically consists of some C-files and a ``module.mk``.
+To add a new module, list it in the ``MODULES`` variables in ``kudos/Makefile``.
+To add new C-files to a module, list them in the ``FILES`` variable of the ``module.mk``.
+A module may also contain architecture-specific implementations in designated sub-subdirectories, such as ``mips32`` and ``x86-64``.

+Currently, the kernel contains the following modules:

 ``kudos/init/``
 ~~~~~~~~~~~~~~~